emaverick2001/PersonalPortfolio/src/content/blog/conjuring-tools.md

 myself landing on while working in software is using them to create small tools as I work on larger problems.

-For example, I recently optimized a legacy data import program at work.
+For example, I recently optimized a legacy data import program.
 The program was parsing a specialized file format with about two million data points and uploading the data into our database.
 The data import was taking six hours, and after working at it for a week, I was able to get it down to two minutes.
 Throughout the process, I often wished for small tools that would help me investigate smaller parts of the problem.
 These were tools I could write, but that would have normally required a long detour.
 AI was quite helpful for